benhtodd/spring-petclinic/README.md

-## The Point of this Repo is to supply an easy Microservices Tracing Demo for Tanzu Observability Powered by Wavefront##
+## The Point

+Of this project is to supply an easy Microservices Tracing Demo for Tanzu Observability Powered by Wavefront##

 It should be deployable to any kubernetes environment. minikube, aks, TKG, etc.

 That said, a TKGs (Tanzu Kubernetes Grid on vSphere 7) was used during the devlopment of this project, so some data may not match what you see exactly in your environment.

+### Getting the images
+I've built some scripts for pulling the images needed for this demo from my dockerhub "benhtodd".
+The sceripts are rudamentary but they will get the job done.
+Convention used:
+SRC_PREFIX= i.e. benhtodd
+SRC_IMAGE_TAG=.
+I only have one version so it's always 1.0 not latest.
+TAR_PREFIX= Where do you want to send the image.
+For example habor uses host and repo name so andd example might be "harbor.local/petclinic"
+TAR_IMAGE_TAG= I leave your version tagging up to you of course

+### Change kubernetes deployment files to meet your needs

+In the k8s directory yuo will find all the files you need to deploy the petclininc app

+You will have to make some small changes to the yaml files to match yuor environment

 ### Setting things up in Kubernetes